ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/01_requirements.md

 Per your preference, environments 1 and 2 can be the same machine, i.e., developing, debugging, and deploying this sample all on the same IoT Edge device.

-> [!NOTE]
-> All of the commands in this sample should work as intended on machines running Ubuntu 18.04 and MacOS.
-If you are using a machine running Windows as your development PC, you can try either of the following solutions:
-> <br><br>Option 1: Install [Git Bash](https://git-scm.com/downloads) and run all the proceeding Jupyter notebooks by first running the command `jupyter notebook` on Git Bash, instead of using VSCode.
-> <br><br>Option 2: Turn on the [Windows Subsystem for Linux (WSL) setting](https://code.visualstudio.com/remote-tutorials/wsl/enable-wsl).
-Then, download [Ubuntu 18.04 from the Microsoft store](https://docs.microsoft.com/en-us/windows/wsl/install-win10#install-your-linux-distribution-of-choice).
-Finally, [install Jupyter](https://jupyter.org/install) on your WSL (remember to use `pip3` instead of `pip`).

-After having all the requirements from this section satisfied, clone [this project repository](/) into your local machine.

-and open the repository with VSCode.
-You can continue with next sections (which is a Jupyter notebook file) in Visual Studio Code.
-Here is a [VSCode Jupyter Notebooks tutorial](https://code.visualstudio.com/docs/python/jupyter-support) that you may want to check if you dont have any Jupyter notebook experience before.
+After having all the requirements from this section satisfied, clone [this project repository](/) into your local machine and open the repository with VSCode.
+You can continue with the next sections (which are Jupyter notebook files) in VSCode.
+In another window (preferably using split-screen view), return to the Readme file (e.g., by hitting the back button in your browser) and follow the following steps.